MichaelCurrin/bing-image-creator-scraper/README.md

 No license is provided - this repo is closed for reuse and sharing of code except by anyone added as a collaborator.

-Use of this tool is at your own risk and this tool provides no guarantee or warranty around scraping process or what you do with the images.
-Be responsible.
+Use of this tool is at your own risk and this tool provides no guarantee or warranty or protection around the scraping process or what you do with the images.
+Be responsible - see the section below.

 ## Is web scraping legal?